Spiral (Bobby Hutcherson album)

 Spiral is an album by jazz vibraphonist Bobby Hutcherson.
-It was released in 1979 on Blue Note Records (LT 996) featuring six tracks recorded in November, 1968, except for "Jasper", recorded in 1965 and later added to the CD reissue of Dialogue, since it was recorded the same day.
+It was released in 1979 on Blue Note Records (LT 996) featuring six tracks recorded in November, 1968, except for "Jasper", recorded in April 1965 and later added to the CD reissue of Dialogue, since it was recorded the same day.
 The first five tracks of Spiral may also be found on the CD reissue of Medina.